What Is Food Noise — and How GLP-1 Medications Turn It Off

 Tracking the Change

 The challenge with food noise is that it is subjective and hard to quantify.
-Standard calorie-tracking apps capture food intake, but not the cognitive burden around food.
+Standard calorie-tracking apps capture food intake, not the cognitive burden around food.

 This article is for informational purposes only and does not constitute medical advice.
 Discuss all treatment decisions with your healthcare provider.